Tearsheet

 AI Analysis | Feedback

-Christopher J. Reading, Chief Executive Officer and Chairman of the Board of Directors
+Christopher J. Reading, PT, Chief Executive Officer and Chairman of the Board of Directors

-Mr. Reading has served as Chief Executive Officer and a Director of U.S. Physical Therapy since 2004, and was appointed Chairman of the Board of Directors in May 2024.
-He previously held the position of President.
-From 1990 to 2003, Mr. Reading served in various executive and management positions with HealthSouth Corporation, where his last role was Senior Vice President of Operations, responsible for over 200 facilities across 10 states.
-He started his career as a clinician, graduating with a B.S. in Physical Therapy from the Medical College of Virginia in 1985.
+Christopher J. Reading has served as Chief Executive Officer and a Director since 2004, and was appointed Chairman of the Board of Directors in May 2024.
+Prior to joining U.S. Physical Therapy, he held various executive and management positions with HealthSouth Corporation from 1990 to 2003, including Senior Vice President of Operations, where he was responsible for over 200 facilities across 10 states.
+He graduated magna cum laude from the Medical College of Virginia with a B.S. in Physical Therapy in 1985 and had a clinical career in sports medicine before transitioning to the business and development side of ambulatory healthcare.
 Mr. Reading also serves as President of APTQI (Alliance for Physical Therapy, Quality and Innovation).

-Mr. Hendrickson joined U.S. Physical Therapy as Chief Financial Officer in November 2020.
-Prior to this, he served as Chief Financial Officer at Capital Senior Living Corporation from May 2014 to November 2020.
-From 2010 through 2014, he was Senior Vice President/Chief Financial Officer and Treasurer of Belo Corp., a television company.
-He also held various other roles at Belo Corp., including Senior Vice President/Chief Accounting Officer, Vice President/Human Resources, Vice President/Investor Relations and Corporate Communications, and Vice President/Strategic & Financial Planning.
-Mr. Hendrickson began his career with KPMG LLP and was the director of financial planning for Republic Financial Services before joining Belo in 1992.
-He holds a BBA in accounting from Baylor University and an MBA from the University of Texas at Arlington.
+Carey P. Hendrickson serves as the Chief Financial Officer at U.S. Physical Therapy, Inc., a position he assumed effective November 9, 2020.
+Before joining USPH, he held the Chief Financial Officer role at two other public companies: Capital Senior Living Corporation (from May 2014) and Belo Corp. (from 2010 through 2014).
+At Belo Corp., his career also included roles such as Senior Vice President/Chief Accounting Officer, Vice President/Human Resources, Vice President/Investor Relations and Corporate Communications, and Vice President/Strategic & Financial Planning.
+He began his career with KPMG LLP.
+Mr. Hendrickson holds a BBA in Accounting from Baylor University and an MBA from the University of Texas at Arlington.

 Eric Williams, President and Chief Operating Officer